kamil-kw/kamil_cv_1st_project/README.md

 ## 1. UX

-My ultimate goal is to change my carrier path and become full time developer, therefore I have decided to use my first project to create my own CV website.
+My ultimate goal is to change my career path and become a full time developer, therefore I have decided to use my first project to create my own CV website.
 This could be used currently as part of my own portfolio, where I can show my skills, as well as current achievements and accomplishments.

 This project will show my work history and path of becoming a software developer from zero to hero :)

 ## 1.1 Strategy

 ### * Project Goals

 The reason for this web page is to show my skills to potential recruiters and all who wants to cooperate with me in the future in projects